vrtmrz/obsidian-livesync/docs/settings.md

 #### (BETA) Always overwrite with a newer file

 Setting key: resolveConflictsByNewerFile
-Testing only - Resolve file conflicts by syncing newer copies of the file, this can overwrite modified files.
+Testing only - Resolve file conflicts by syncing newer copies of the file.
+This can overwrite modified files.
 Be warned.

 #### Delay conflict resolution of inactive files